JotaRandom/dotfiles/README.md

 __Poni__

-Er...IMGS for [ponysay](http://github.com/erkin/ponysay) that i make, or found or whatever... some G-1, all genderbender and batponies from moonstuck are non official and you are safe to use in any project, all other included Sweetcream (sweetcream scoops) for example or others are property of they respective authors and I only create the image or refinde, redesign or adapt
+IMGS for [ponysay](http://github.com/erkin/ponysay) that i make, or found or whatever... some G-1, all genderbender and batponies from moonstuck are non official and you are safe to use in any project, all other included Sweetcream (sweetcream scoops) for example or others are property of they respective authors and I only create the image or refinde, redesign or adapt